Uninett/nav/doc/intro/getting-organized.rst

 All these definitions are entered into NAV through the *SeedDB* tool, where you added your devices in the :doc:`getting started guide <getting-started>`.
-If you alreadu have much of this information in electronic format, it too can be bulk imported into NAV using the text formats described in each SeedDB tab.
+If you already have much of this information in electronic format, it too can be bulk imported into NAV using the text formats described in each SeedDB tab.

 As seen in that guide, NAV ships with an example location, room and